deduck-prover/deduck/docs/rules_usage.md

 ```
 Usage: rm <index>
     <index> — 1-based index of an existing hypothesis
-Effect: Removes the selected hypothesis from the current goal.
+Effect: Removes the selected hypothesis from the current proof state.
 ```